cyverse/irods-adm/coding-standards-bash.md

 #
 # Side Effects:
 #  The rodsLog on HOST will show a connection from the host
-#  where check_irods is run with the proxy user set to
+#  that runs check_irods with the proxy user set to
 #  "check_irods".
-If SERVICE is specified, the client user
+If the call specifies SERVICE, check_irods
-#  will be set to SERVICE instead.
+#  will set the client to SERVICE.
 #
 # Exit Status:
 #  0  connected to iRODS